pyodide/pyodide/docs/usage/faq.md

 In any case, files need to be served with a web server and cannot be loaded from local file system.

-## How can I download external files from within Pyodide?
+## How can I download files from within Pyodide?

 To download a file from the internet to the [emscripten virtual file system](https://emscripten.org/docs/api_reference/Filesystem-API.html), we currently recommend using `from js import fetch`.
 A complete file downloader and converter is described below:
 ```python